mateitudor/mt-gfw-coupon_generator/README.md

 ### How the Shortcode Works

 1. **Form Display**: The shortcode displays the specified Gravity Form
-2. **Generator Integration**: The `gen` parameter links the form to a specific coupon generator
+2. **Generator Integration**: The `gen` parameter links the form to a specific generator de cod de reducere
 3. **Hidden Field Injection**: The plugin automatically adds a hidden field containing the generator ID
-4. **Form Submission**: When the form is submitted, the plugin processes the submission and generates a coupon
+4. **Form Submission**: When the form is submitted, the plugin processes the submission and generates a cod de reducere
-5. **Email Delivery**: If configured, the coupon code is automatically emailed to the user
+5. **Email Delivery**: If configured, the cod de reducere is automatically emailed to the user

 ### Shortcode Processing Flow